fredguile/react-redux-es2015-starter-kit/README.md

 My own starter kit for making a React/Redux web application using Webpack and ES2015.
 Feel free to fork this repo to start your own project.

+**NOTE: as this has been written in 2016, I wish you consider newer options.
+I'm just keeping the repo for the record.**

 ### Features:

 - Written in ECMAScript 2015, transpiled by [Babel 6](https://babeljs.io/).